Panzerhaubitze 2000: Combat record and alterations

-War in Ukraine
+Russian invasion of Ukraine

-On 21 June 2022, twelve Panzerhaubitze 2000s were deployed to Ukraine; seven came from Germany and five from the Netherlands.
+On 21 June 2022, twelve PzH 2000s were deployed to Ukraine; seven came from Germany and five from the Netherlands.
 After a couple of weeks of intensive use, the guns required repairs, and error messages were being displayed as they are designed and built to fire no more than 100 shots a day.
 Germany considers 100 shots per day "a high-intensity mission".
 Ukraine has consistently exceeded this number, placing stress on the loading mechanism.
 Ukraine also fired "special ammunition at too great a distance."
 The Bundeswehr sent spare parts and a repair facility in Lithuania was chosen to repair the weapons.
 This came as Ukraine and KMW entered into a 1.7 billion euro deal to purchase 100 PzH 2000s.

-Russian state news agency TASS reported that a Panzerhaubitze 2000 was destroyed by Russian forces in Kherson Oblast on 30 October 2022.
-However, the open-source intelligence site Oryx visually confirmed only repairable damage to one Panzerhaubitze.
+Russian state news agency TASS reported that a PzH 2000 was destroyed by Russian forces in Kherson Oblast on 30 October 2022.

+The open-source intelligence site Oryx reported one visually confirmed destroyed and one damaged Ukrainian PzH 2000 based on publicly available footage.

-Due to the intensity of artillery fire on the battlefield, Lithuania undertook to repair twelve of the howitzers, finishing repair work on six of them by December 2022.
-By this time, the number of Panzerhaubitze 2000 sent to Ukraine rose to twenty-two; fourteen from Germany and eight from the Netherlands.
+Due to the intensity of artillery fire on the battlefield, Lithuania undertook to repair twelve of the howitzers, finishing repair work on six by December 2022.
+By this time, the number of PzH 2000s sent to Ukraine rose to twenty-two; fourteen from Germany and eight from the Netherlands.
 As of February 2023, fifteen of the howitzers were waiting to be repaired in Slovakia, but were being held up at the border for several weeks due to legal issues.

+According to the Rheinmetall CEO Armin Papperger the barrels of the PzH 2000 had an expected lifetime of around 4,500 shots, but to the surprise of the manufacturer they have achieved up to 20,000 in Ukraine.

+Production status

+As of June 2024, 41 remain to be manufactured, it includes 1 for Hungary, 22 for Germany and 18 for Ukraine.